Kencow/Websphere-MQ-Template-for-Zabbix/README.md

 ##Note
 1. The script will autodiscover all Local Queues except "SYSTEM*" queues.
 2. The default triggers of queue depth is 500/1w/10w.
-3. Tested on Linux and AIX.
+3. Tested mqm running on Linux and AIX, zabbix server 2.4.6 .